drinkjava2/jBox/README.md

 jBeanBox is a micro scale IOC & AOP tool for JAVA7+, uses java classes as configuration to replace XML.

 ###Advantage of jBeanBox:
-1) Simple, very few source code(core sourcecode less than 3000 lines), No XML, only 1 Annotation, easy to learn and use.
+1) Simple, very few source code(core sourcecode less than 3000 lines), No XML, only 2 Annotations, easy to learn and use.
 2) The Java-Based configuration is simpler and easier to use than Spring or Guice's Java configuration.
 3) jBeanBox is a full function IOC/AOP tool supports bean life cycle, multiple contexts.